vmiklos/turtle-cpm/guide/src/usage.md

 When the machine is not yours, it can be e.g. the domain of a website.

-If you try to insert two passwords for the same machine/service/user combination, you will get an error.
+If you try to insert two passwords for the same machine/service/user/password type combination, you will get an error.
 You can update or delete a password, though (see below).

 ## Reading